The Dialogues of Plato — Translation by David Horan

 “Poor.”

-578A “So the tyrannical soul too must always be in need and dissatisfied.”
+“So the tyrannical soul too must always be in need and dissatisfied.”

 “It must,” said he.

 “And what about this?
-Must not a city like this, and a person like this, be full of fear?”
+Must not a city like this and a person like this be full of fear?”

 “That is quite inevitable.”

-“And do you think you will find more wailing, groaning, lamentation and suffering in any other city than you find in this one?”
+“And do you think you will find more wailing, groaning, lamentation and suffering in any other

 “Not at all.”

-“And do you think this sort of thing is more prevalent in any other individual than it is in this tyrant, mad with desires and passions?”
+“And do you think this sort of thing is more prevalent in any other individual than it is in this

 “How could I?” he said.

-578B “Now I imagine you decided that this city, at any rate, is the most wretched of cities in view of all these considerations and others like them.”
+“Now, I imagine you decided that this city, at any rate, is the most wretched of cities in view of all

 “Was I not right to do so?” he asked.

-“Very much so,” said I. “But what do you say, in turn, about the tyrannical individual in the light of these same considerations?”
+“Very much so,” said I. “But what do you say, in turn, about the tyrannical individual in the light

-“That he is,” said he, “the most wretched by far, more so than any of the others.”
+“That he is”, said he, “the most wretched by far, more so than any of the others.”

 “That,” said I, “is not quite correct.”